brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.def]{.sref} Declarations and definitions {-}

-Modify the third sentence of paragraph 1 to clarify that type aliasesare now entities.
+Modify the third sentence of paragraph 1 to clarify that type aliases are now entities.

 ::: std
 [1]{.pnum} [...]
 A declaration of an entity [or `$typedef-name$`]{.rm} `$X$` is a redeclaration of `$X$` if another declaration of `$X$` is reachable from it ([module.reach]{.sref}). [...]